avafloww/Grebuloff/README.md

 ### How does Grebuloff relate to Dalamud?

 **Grebuloff is _not_ a replacement for Dalamud.** These projects have entirely different design philosophies.
+Grebuloff can even run alongside Dalamud using a helper plugin, allowing you to use both frameworks at the same time; however, this feature, like everything else, is highly experimental.

 Dalamud plugins are able to extensively alter a running game, thanks to an extensive API and, where its API falls short, the ability to hook game functions and directly modify memory.
 However, this often can come